 3. Determine How You Will Measure Compensation

-Decide to Payout on Revenue or Profit
+Decide to Pay Out on Revenue or Profit

 Establish Your Measurement Tool

-While there are pros and cons to each of these, the more important factor is to determine what you will be using to measure results up front so that there is no confusion.
-Both you and your sales reps should be able to view and validate whatever source you choose to use easily as your revenue measurement.
+While there are pros and cons to each of these, the more important factor is to determine what you will be using to measure results upfront so that there is no confusion.
+Both you and your sales reps should be able to easily view and validate whatever source you choose to use as your revenue measurement.

 4. Set Your Commission Rate

-If your sales compensation strategy involves paying a commission, you have to determine the rate you will use to calculate what you pay your salespeople for the revenue they generate.
+If your sales compensation strategy involves paying a commission, determine the rate you will use to calculate what you pay your salespeople for the revenue they generate.
 The rate you use will vary widely based on the type of products or services you sell, the costs involved, and the complexity of your sales cycle.
 It also depends on whether you are paying a commission on the revenue or profit of a sale, with rates being higher on the profit margin.

-Total target compensation / 2,080 hours worked full time
+Total Target Compensation / 2,080 hours worked full time

 $60,000 / 2,080 = $29